SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

     it is optional to set a [`CallbackURL`][technical-reference-callback] in the `POST` request.
-    If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
+    If callbackURL is set Swedbank Pay will send a postback request to this URL when the payer has fulfilled the payment.

 ### Verify

 A `Verify` payment lets you post verifications to confirm the validity of card information, without reserving or charging any amount.
-This option is often used to initiate a recurring payment flow where you do not want to charge the consumer right away.
+This option is often used to initiate a recurring payment flow where you do not want to charge the payer right away.

 {% include alert.html type="informative" icon="info" body="
 Please note that all boolean credit card attributes involving rejection of